salmandar/salman-ul-hassan-dar/content/authors/admin/_index.md

 - Visitors
 ---

 Salman Ul Hassan Dar is a PhD candicate at the Bilkent University.
 His research interests include machine learning, computer vision and medical imaging.
-He is working as a researcher at the National Magnetic Resonance Center (UMRAM), where he he develops algorithms for acceleration MR imaging.
+He is working as a researcher at the National Magnetic Resonance Center (UMRAM), where he develops algorithms for acceleration MR imaging.